1/ Christopher Polk // Getty Images

 Date of birth: July 21

 Known for his ceaseless energy, laser-sharp wit, and legitimate acting chops, Chicago-born Robin Williams was one of Hollywood’s most consummate entertainers.
 His first major role came in the form of an alien named Mork—who appeared on “Happy Days” before getting a show of his own, “Mork & Mindy”.
 Soon after, Williams became a massive star on the big screen, while turning in the occasional stand-up performance.
-Sadly, Williams took his own life in 2014.
+Sadly, Williams died of suicide in 2014.

 Other notable actors: Kurt Russell, Mark Hamill